42yash/dev-ex/README.md

 ### The Platform Components

 1. **The Autonomous Development Platform ("The Factory")**
-   - AI-agent orchestration system powered by n8n
+   - AI-agent orchestration system with workflow management
-   - Automates the software development lifecycle from ideation to scaffolding
+   - Automates the software development lifecycle from ideation to deployment
-   - Self-improving capability through meta-agent architecture
+   - Self-improving capability through Agent Darwin's evolutionary system
+   - Dynamic agent creation with Agent Pool Maker

 2. **The Documentation Q&A Application ("The Product")**
    - Modular, conversational AI guide for technical documentation
-   - Serves as both the first product and proof-of-concept
+   - Interactive widget system for dynamic user interfaces
    - Extensible connector architecture for multiple documentation sources
+   - Real-time workflow visualization and management

 ## 🏗️ Architecture